Shift-Reduce Task-Oriented Semantic Parsing with Stack-Transformers: Methodology

-For processing the input utterance, we rely on shift-reduce parsers, which were initially introduced for dependency and constituency parsing \citep{yamada03,sagae05}.
-These incrementally build the target tree by applying a sequence of actions that processes the input utterance from left to right.
-Concretely, shift-reduce parsers are defined by a non-deterministic \textit{transition system}, which specifies the required data structures and set of operations to complete the parsing process, and an \textit{oracle}, which deterministically chooses one of these actions at each point of the parsing process.
-More formally, a transition system is a quadruple $S = (C,c_0,C_f,T)$, where: \begin{itemize} \item $C$ is the set of possible \textit{state configurations} and defines the data structures required by the parser, \item $c_0$ is the \textit{initial configuration} of the parsing process, \item $C_f$ is the set of \textit{final configurations} of the parsing process, \item and $T$ is the set of available \textit{transitions} (or \textit{actions}) that can be applied to move the parser from a state configuration to another. \end{itemize} In addition, given the gold parse tree $Y_g$, a rule-based oracle $o$ is used at each time step $t$ during training for choosing action $a_t$ for each state configuration $c_{t}$: $a_t=o(c_{t}, Y_g)$.
-Once the model is trained, it will be employed to approximate the oracle during decoding.
+To process the input utterance, we employ shift-reduce parsers, initially introduced for dependency and constituency parsing \citep{yamada03,sagae05}.
+These parsers construct the target tree incrementally by executing a sequence of actions that analyze the input utterance from left to right.
+Specifically, shift-reduce parsers are characterized by a non-deterministic \textit{transition system}, which defines the necessary data structures and the set of operations required to complete the parsing process; and an \textit{oracle}, which selects one of these actions deterministically at each stage of the parsing process.
+Formally, a transition system is represented as a quadruple $S = (C,c_0,C_f,T)$, where: \begin{itemize} \item $C$ denotes the set of possible \textit{state configurations}, defining the data structures necessary for the parser. \item $c_0$ represents the \textit{initial configuration} of the parsing process. \item $C_f$ is the set of \textit{final configurations} reached at the end of the parsing process. \item $T$ signifies the set of available \textit{transitions} (or \textit{actions}) that can be applied to transition the parser from one state configuration to another. \end{itemize} Moreover, during training, a rule-based oracle $o$, given the gold parse tree $Y_g$, selects action $a_t$ for each state configuration $c_{t}$ at each time step $t$: $a_t=o(c_{t}, Y_g)$.
+Once the model is trained, it approximates the oracle during decoding.

-We can use then a transition system $S$ plus an oracle $o$ for parsing utterance $X$: starting at the initial configuration $c_0$, a sequence of transitions ${a_0, \dots, a_{m-1}}$ (chosen by the oracle at each time step $t$) moves the system throughout a sequence of state configurations ${c_0, \dots, c_m}$ until a final configuration is reached ($c_m \in C_f$).
-At that point, the utterance will be completely processed and the parser will output a valid TOP tree $Y$.
-There exist different transition systems in the literature on constituency parsing.
-Apart from the algorithm used by \citet{gupta-etal-2018-semantic-parsing}, we adapted other two transition systems to task-oriented semantic parsing.
-We detail them in the following sections.
+We can utilize a transition system $S$ along with an oracle $o$ to parse the utterance $X$: commencing from the initial configuration $c_0$, a sequence of transitions ${a_0, \dots, a_{m-1}}$ (determined by the oracle at each time step $t$) guides the system through a series of state configurations ${c_0, \dots, c_m}$ until a final configuration is reached ($c_m \in C_f$).
+At this stage, the utterance will have been fully processed, and the parser will generate a valid TOP tree $Y$.
+Various transition systems exist in the literature on constituency parsing.
+In addition to the algorithm employed by \citet{gupta-etal-2018-semantic-parsing}, we have adapted two other transition systems for task-oriented semantic parsing, which we elaborate on in the subsequent sections.